supasuge/HackDearbornCTF-Rewind-Reality/crypto/combined-multiple-recursive...what/solution/WRITEUP.md

 ```
 ### Conclusion

-By applying CRT, LLL, and Kannan Embedding for improved accuracy (not implemented here), the attack successfully breaks the CMRG-based PRNG, ultimately recovering the flag for the challenge.
+By applying CRT, LLL, and Kannan Embedding for improved accuracy, the attack successfully breaks the CMRG-based PRNG to retrieve the flag.

 #### Resources Used